-TREE (Transforming Rural Experience in Education) is a targeted, collaborative, place-based response to the educational challenges that often face rural schools, especially those in high-poverty areas.
+TREE (Transforming Rural Experience in Education) is a collaborative, place-based response to the educational challenges that often face rural schools, especially those in high-poverty areas.
 TREE aims to foster resilience and improve the well-being of young people, their families, and communities, by addressing the predictable and recurring barriers to healthy youth development and engaged learning that exist in high poverty rural schools.

 Our student-empowered, whole child, trauma-informed approach begins by meeting basic needs and expanding mental health supports for students and families.
 Using a coaching model, teachers and administrators learn the fundamentals of trauma-informed practice, methods to empower students, and instructional approaches that support the development of the whole child.